-Current version contains following chemicals and activity data.
+The current version contains the following chemicals and activity data:

 Number of records | |